Vincenttoon/regex-expressed/Develop/gist-template.md

 ### Quantifiers

-- Qualifiers match a number of instances of a character or group in a string.
+- Quantifiers match a number of instances of a character or group in a string.
 There are 2 different quantifiers in this regex, identified by `{}` and `+`

 Quantifier 1:
 `{`2,6`}`